Pharmacogenomics from your existing DNA data

 Your DNA already determines how you respond to medications

 See which medications work with your body — and which may need a different dose — from the 23andMe or AncestryDNA file you already have.
-150+ drug–gene interactions, mapped to CPIC clinical guidelines.
+Drug-gene guidance, mapped to CPIC clinical guidelines.

 Takes 2 minutes · No new test · No card required